Expander graphs are globally synchronizing: The amplification argument

 By \Cref{cor:sin-bound} and \Cref{lem:amplification}, we have

 This means that we reach a contradiction if

-Therefore, \Cref{thm:amplification-main} will be proved if we construct a sequence of angles that the last angle simultaneously satisfy~\eqref{eq:main-contradiction}.
-Clearly, we need to control the increments $\beta_{s} - \beta_{s-1}$ and the corresponding lower bounds $c_s$.
-We state the two key lemmas to control it.
+Therefore, \Cref{thm:amplification-main} will be proved if we construct a sequence of angles such that the last angle satisfies~\eqref{eq:main-contradiction}.
+Clearly, we need to control the increments $\beta_{k} - \beta_{k-1}$ and the corresponding lower bounds $c_k$.
+We state the two key lemmas to control them.

 \begin{lemma} Let $\theta$ be a stable state on an $(n, \degm, \anorm, \lnorm^-, \lnorm^+)$-expander and consider $0 < \eps < 1 + \lnorm^-$ and $\rho > 0$.
 If the angles $0 < \gamma < \beta \leq \pi/2$ satisfy